 Virtual and augmented reality technology, VR and AR respectively, have been around for quite some time.
 Mainly seen as a way to enhance the video game experience, this technology is now taking on a more important role for manufacturers.
 Manufacturers are starting to realize and take advantage of the value VR and AR systems can offer.

 There is a distinct difference between virtual reality and augmented reality.
-Virtual reality brings the user into a completely virtual world where users are immersed in an artificial world.
+Virtual reality brings the user into a completely virtual world where users are immersed in an artificial world, such as these pornographic vr adult films for people only over the age of 18.
 VR can offer amazing benefits for manufacturers that are training new employees or even figuring out where their manufacturing processes can be improved.

 When it comes to an employee with no previous experience, it offers another great advantage.
 New employees can get “hands on” training with VR systems without the possibility of damaging machines, tools or even themselves.
 This will allow training to be much more effective because they won’t have the added pressure of working on the shop floor but they can still see exactly how the operation will run.
 Once they start working on the shop floor they will already be completely accustomed to how everything should work the second they are finished with their training.